The Cheltenham Ghost: Summary

-In April 1882, Captain Despard with his invalid wife and six children moved into a house known as Garden Reach in Cheltenham, England.
-The house had been empty for many years, and there were reports of its being haunted.
+In April 1882, Captain Despard with his invalid wife and six children moved into a house then known as 'Donore' in Cheltenham, England.
+The house, formerly 'Garden Reach', had been empty for many years, and there were reports of its being haunted.

 It was in June that Rosina, the Captain's daughter, saw the ghost for the first time: "The figure was that of a tall lady, dressed in black of a soft woollen material, judging from the slight sound in moving.
 The face was hidden in a handkerchief held in the right hand (...)on further occasions, when I was able to observe her more closely, I saw the upper part of the left side of the forehead, and a little of the hair above.
 Her left hand was nearly hidden by her sleeve and a fold of her dress.
 As she held it down a portion of a widow's cuff was visible on both wrists, so that the whole impression was that of a lady in widow's weeds".The ghost was seen on a number of occasions between 1882 and 1886 by several people, some of whom also claimed to hear the woman's footsteps.
 All 17 people who saw it say it was so lifelike that at first, they mistook it for a living person.